dchest/fast-sha256-js/README.md

 fast-sha256-js
 ==============

-SHA-256 implementation in JavaScript with typed arrays that works in modern browsers and Node.js.
+SHA-256 implementation for JavaScript/TypeScript with typed arrays that works in modern browsers and Node.js.
 Implements the hash function, HMAC, and PBKDF2.

 Public domain.
 No warranty.